ghtjason/bruinchomp/README.md

 `cd` into `bruinchomp/frontend`

 ### Usage
-- Change the `proxy_server` variable in `constants.js` to whatever website is hosting your server (default is our server)
+- Change the `proxy_server` variable in `constants.js` to the website hosting your server (default is our server)
-- In the project directory, you can run:
+- In the project directory, you run:

 #### `npm install`
 - Installs required packages